 Why is propane so expensive in the Northeast?

-Northeast propane prices run 30-45% above Gulf Coast due to: distance from Gulf Coast supply centers (higher transport costs), strong winter heating demand from 4+ million residential propane users, and limited pipeline infrastructure compared to the South.
+Northeast propane averages $3.69/gallon, +78% versus the Midwest ($2.07), due to: distance from the Conway and Gulf Coast supply hubs (higher transport costs), strong winter heating demand, and limited pipeline infrastructure - the region relies more on tanker delivery.

 What is the EIA propane price vs retail refill price?

-The EIA tracks residential propane delivery prices - the average is $2.78/gallon nationally (April 2026).
+The EIA tracks residential propane delivery prices - $2.67/gallon nationally at the latest SHOPP release.
 Retail BBQ-tank refill prices run $3.00-$4.50/gallon - higher because they include retail overhead and the cost of smaller transaction volumes.
-Multiply EIA by 1.3-1.6 for a retail refill estimate in your region.

 Full Retailer MatrixCheapest Near MeCost CalculatorRefill vs Exchange